Date: Thursday, May 17th

-Presenter: Prof. Xiaoqing Pan, Department of Materials Science and Engineering, University of Michigan
+Presenter: Dr. John Mansfield, Associate Director, Electron Microbeam Analysis Laboratory (EMAL), Department of Materials Science and Engineering, University of Michigan (Ann Arbor)

 Convergent beam electron diffraction, usually referred to by its acronym, CBED, but pronounced as a word, hence SEEBED, is one of the most powerful techniques available to the transmission electron microscopist.

 Although first used by Kossel and Mollenstadt in 1939, it took the development of scanning transmission electron microscopes in the late 1960s and early 1970s to really allow the technique to flourish.
 Leading developers of the technique include Lehmpfuhl, Goodman, Moddie, Gjonnes, Watanabe, Buxton, Steeds, Eades, Tanaka and Terauchi.
 CBED can be used to perform crystallographic analysis of materials down to the nanometer length scale and can reveal the full three dimensional symmetry of a crystal.
 Users new to the technique are often frustrated, however, as their patterns are not the same as the beautiful, high symmetry, detailed patterns seen in the literature.
 This presentation will introduce CBED and outline its applications and show how it can use useful even when the patterns are far from perfect.